 Gowanda Hollywood Theater received DEC grants for their two summer theater camps.
 Music and Me is a one-week camp for children ages 3-5, and Hollywood Theater Camp is a one-week Broadway Jr. camp for youth.

-Jamestown Concert Association, as part of their “Dedicated to Great Music” season, will present three concerts during the spring of 2019: Chamber Orchestra Kremlin, flutist Aimee Toner, and Ensemble Schumann.
+Jamestown Concert Association, as part of their “Name Dropping” season, will present three concerts during the spring of 2020: rising baritone virtuoso from South Korea, Suchan Kim, chamber musician, Fabio Menchetti, and Mirari Brass Quintet

 Keynote Chorus will produce spring and December concerts to perform at various venues in Allegany and Cattaraugus Counties.